 Retail stocks will be in focus in the final shopping days

-according to analytics firm RetailNext.
+analytics firm RetailNext.

 "We're a little nervous about the holiday season," said

 Pursche.
 "Sales have been strong, but there has been significant